Florida Collaborative Divorce Forms

 Commingling: How Mixing Assets Can Change Everything in a Florida Divorce

-May 23, 2025 By Michael P. Sampson Sampson Collaborative Law You saved money before getting married.
+By Michael P. Sampson Sampson Collaborative Law You saved money before getting married.
 You fell in love and tied the knot without a prenup.
 Now, your marriage is falling apart.
 You’re thinking about divorce and discover that your savings might be split.
 Why?
 You mixed your pre-marriage money with money earned during the marriage.
-In Florida, this mixing—called commingling—can turn your separate property into shared property.
-It can change how your assets are divided in a divorce.
-Pour cream (the money earned during marriage) into a cup of steaming black coffee (your premarital savings).
-The now creamy…
+In…

 Imminent Sale Doctrine – Closing Costs in Florida Divorce

-By Michael P. Sampson Sampson Collaborative Law, March 16, 2025 Divorce can feel overwhelming, especially when it’s time to divide the marital home.
+By Michael P. Sampson Sampson Collaborative Law, January 5, 2026 Divorce can feel overwhelming, especially when it’s time to divide the marital home.
 In Florida, whether realtor fees and closing costs come off its value depends on the Imminent Sale Doctrine and solid evidence.
-Courts stick to strict guidelines, but the collaborative process offers couples flexibility.
-Let’s explore the imminent sale doctrine, considering fees, closing costs, and tax consequences on the sale of marital residence.
-What’s at stake?
-How might you move forward?
-What if there is no imminent sale?
-Closing Costs and Realtor Fees: The Imminent Sale Doctrine: Evidence…
+Courts stick to strict guidelines, but the collaborative process offers couples…

 Florida Collaborative Family Law Rule of Procedure 12.745